TobiasRubel/Pathway-Reconstruction-Tools/Reconstruction/README.md

 # Pipelines for Generating Figures

-## Generating the composite figures
+## 1. Generating the composite figures (nearly done except for RWR)

 1. Run all PR and visualizations for existing methods